joejoe909/LiquidWindow/README.md

 <br>

 <h3> If your delving in QML or doing anything with Qt at somepoint you will want to customize the look of you application window.
-This will alow speedier learning and development and ultimately customization of your applciation.
+This will alow speedier learning and development and ultimately more customization of your applciation.
 </h3>

 <br>

-<h2 style = "color: red" > Feel free to fork, create pull requests and improve this code.
+<h2 style = "color: red" > Feel free to fork, create pull requests and improve on this code.
 Feel free to use it in your projects.

 <br>